AndresDeve/Messi-outlier/README.md

 1.  **Clone the repo**: \`\`\`bash git clone <https://github.com/AndresDeve/Messi-outlier.git> cd Messi-outlier

-**note:** Since this is a small two-people project, we may both push directly to main.
+**side note to Ben:** Since this is a small two-people project, we may both push directly to main.
 For bigger changes, we might create a feature branch and then open a Pull Request.

 ## History of Changes